Shoval Gozlan

-Shoval Gozlan (שובל גוזלן; born 25 April 1994) is an Israeli footballer who plays as a striker for Shimshon Tel Aviv.
+Shoval Gozlan (שובל גוזלן; born 25 April 1994) is an Israeli former footballer who plays as a striker.

 Career

 Gozlan made his debut in the senior team in January 2012 against Hapoel Nir Ramat HaSharon.
 His debut goal was in December 2013 against Hapoel Acre in the 86th minute.
 He also scored his first goal in Europe against Shakhter Karagandy, in the UEFA Europa League group stage.

 On 14 July 2014 Gozlan was loaned to Hapoel Tel Aviv.
 In the January transfer window, After Dudu Biton and Amido Baldé signed with Hapoel, his loan was terminated.
 On 19 January 2015 he was loaned to Hapoel Ra'anana.